MCP Credit Management

 1 credit = 1 record returned

-You are charged for the data you receive—not for how it’s assembled or how many sources are used.
+You are charged for the data returned to you, not for how the data is assembled or how many sources are used.

 What Counts as a Record?

-A record (also called an entity) is a single returned result, such as:
+A record (also called an entity) is one returned result.
+Examples include:

-All nested data is included at no extra cost, including:
+Nested data is included at no extra cost.
+Examples include:

 • News articles